zavoloklom/dnd-flavored-markdown/content/en.md

 family.

 After the mayor’s death, the guard commander, the half-orc **Hurgkhan**, assumed leadership of the town.
-He retained military command and stayed with the garrison, repurposing the town hall as a public library.
+He retained military command and stayed in the garrison, repurposing the town hall as a public library.

 The siege left deep scars: faith in the angels has faltered (though few will say so aloud), fear and distrust linger, much of the guard was lost, and trade routes grew more perilous.
 The town seemed destined for ruin, but Hurgkhan